Town Musicians of Bremen

 The "Town Musicians of Bremen" (Die Bremer Stadtmusikanten) is a German fairy tale collected by the Brothers Grimm and published in Grimms' Fairy Tales in 1819 (KHM 27).

-It tells the story of four aging domestic animals, who after a lifetime of hard work are neglected and mistreated by their former masters.
+It tells the story of four ageing domestic animals, who after a lifetime of hard work are neglected and mistreated by their former masters.
 Eventually, they decide to run away and become town musicians in the city of Bremen.
 Contrary to the story's title the characters never arrive in Bremen, as they succeed in tricking and scaring off a band of robbers, capturing their spoils, and moving into their house.
 It is a story of Aarne–Thompson Type 130 ("Outcast animals find a new home").

 Origin

 The Brothers Grimm first published this tale in the second edition of Kinder- und Hausmärchen in 1819, based on the account of the German storyteller Dorothea Viehmann (1755–1815).